kgdacalosciascdo/agis-wireframe/docs/API_AND_DATA_REFERENCE.md

 source snapshots separate from current recommendation context and does not change recommendation status or closure state.

-The current CMS-7A resources leave `availableActions` empty; until the backend adds those computed actions, the UI combines exact status and seeded permission visibility while Laravel remains authoritative for every mutation.
-Automatic escalation, scheduled reminders, recommendation closure, accepted risk, reopening, reports, exports, AIS, and ARMIS remain unimplemented.
+At the CMS-7A checkpoint, the resources left `availableActions` empty; until the backend added those computed actions, the UI combined exact status and seeded permission visibility while Laravel remained authoritative for every mutation.
+The following historical boundary note records the later increments.
 > Historical boundary note: The CMS-7A API description above predates the
 > CMS-8 through CMS-10 increments.
 Formal closure, Accepted-Risk,
 > No-Longer-Applicable, and controlled reopening APIs are implemented below;